UMNET-perfSONAR/ansible-playbook-wifimon/README.md

 vagrant provision
 ```

-To Stop the virtual environment
+To stop the virtual environment:

 ```
 vagrant halt
 ```

-To destroy the virtual environment
+To destroy the virtual environment.
 WARNING: This will completely erase the virtual environment and all data on it!

 ```